Americans with Disabilities Act

 The Americans with Disabilities Act was signed on July 26, 1990.
 Thousands of people in the disability rights movement worked for years to earn the right to enjoy full integration into society.
 Arlene Mayerson wrote “The History of the Americans with Disabilities Act – A Movement Perspective” which is published on the Disability Rights Education and Defense Fund website.
 Download the PDF A Movement Perspective.

 In March of 1990, more than 1000 protestors went to Washington to urge Congress to approve the measure.
-The “Capital Crawl” was when more than 60 activists abandoning their crutches and wheelchairs and drawled up the stone steps of the Capitol.
+The “Capital Crawl” was when more than 60 activists abandoning their crutches and wheelchairs and crawled up the stone steps of the Capitol.
 This added attention and political pressure led to Congress passing the act within 4 months, and President George H. W. Bush signing it into law.

 The act outlawed discrimination based on physical or mental disability in employment and ensured access to buildings and public and private transportation.